Near-unanimity-closed minions of Boolean functions: Introduction

 A set $K$ of functions of several arguments from a set $A$ to a set $B$ is called a \emph{minion} if it is closed under taking \emph{minors}, i.e., functions obtained by composing from the right with projections.
 Given clones $C_1$ and $C_2$ on sets $A$ and $B$, respectively, a set $K$ of functions of several arguments from $A$ to $B$ is called a \emph{$(C_1,C_2)$\hyp{}clonoid} if $K$ is stable under right composition with $C_1$ and stable under left composition with $C_2$.
 Thus, $(C_1,C_2)$\hyp{}clonoids are minions with additional closure conditions.

 Minors, minions, and clonoids have been a topic of much research in the past years.
 To the best of the author's knowledge, the term ``minion'' was coined by Opr\v{s}al around the year 2018 (see \cite{BulKroOpr} and \cite[Definition~2.20]{BarBulKroOpr}), and the term ``clonoid'' first appears in the 2016 paper of Aichinger and Mayr \cite{AicMay}.
-These ideas have nevertheless appeared in the literature long before.
-They arise naturally in universal algebra, and they have recently played an important role in the analysis of the computational complexity of constraint satisfaction problems (CPS), especially in the variant known as promise CSP (see the survey article by Barto et al.\ \cite{BarBulKroOpr}).
+These ideas have nevertheless appeared in the literature long before -- as an example of such earlier work, we would like to highlight Galois theories characterizing minions and $(C_1,C_2)$\hyp{}clonoids as sets of polymorphisms of relation pairs that are due to Pippenger~\cite{Pippenger} and Couceiro and Foldes \cite{CouFol-2005,CouFol-2009}.
+Minions and clonoids arise naturally in universal algebra, and they have recently played an important role in the analysis of the computational complexity of constraint satisfaction problems (CSP), especially in the variant known as promise CSP (see the survey article by Barto et al.\ \cite{BarBulKroOpr}).

-A relational description of minions was provided by Pippenger~\cite{Pippenger}.
-He established a Galois connection between functions and relation pairs whose closed sets of functions are precisely the (locally closed) minions.
-This result was specialized for $(C_1,C_2)$\hyp{}clonoids by Couceiro and Foldes~\cite{CouFol-2009} who showed that $(C_1,C_2)$\hyp{}clonoids are characterized by pairs of relations that are invariants of the clones $C_1$ and $C_2$.
+The problem of describing the lattice of $(C_1,C_2)$\hyp{}clonoids (for fixed clones $C_1$ and $C_2$), or at least parts thereof, or at least determining its cardinality, is most natural, in the same way as the main problem in clone theory is to describe all clones.
+Such classification results, especially concerning clonoids between clones of term operations of modules, have been presented, e.g., in the recent papers of Fioravanti \cite{Fioravanti-AU,Fioravanti-IJAC}, Kreinecker \cite{Kreinecker}, and Mayr and Wynne \cite{MayWyn}.

-Given the growing interest in clonoids, the problem of describing all $(C_1,C_2)$\hyp{}clonoids (for fixed clones $C_1$ and $C_2$) is most natural, in the same way as the main problem in clone theory is to describe all clones.
-In view of the fact that the clones on the two\hyp{}element set are well known (see Post~\cite{Post}), a modest first step towards this goal would be to find an explicit description of all $(C_1,C_2)$\hyp{}clonoids of Boolean functions.
-An opportune starting point is offered by the following remarkable result by Sparks.
+The following remarkable result by Sparks has sparked further studies on clonoids.
 Here, $\closys{(C_1,C_2)}$ denotes the lattice of $(C_1,C_2)$\hyp{}clonoids, and $\clProj{A}$ denotes the clone of projections on $A$.
 Recall also that an operation $f \colon A^n \to A$ is a \emph{near\hyp{}unanimity operation} if it satisfies the identities $f(x, \dots, x, y, x, \dots, x) \approx x$, where the single $y$ may be at any argument position.
 A ternary near\hyp{}unanimity operation is called a \emph{majority operation}.
 A \emph{Mal'cev operation} is a ternary operation $f$ satisfying $f(x,x,y) \approx f(y,x,x) \approx y$.

 \begin{theorem}[{Sparks~\cite[Theorem~1.3]{Sparks-2019}}] Let $A$ be a finite set with $\card{A} > 1$, and let $B = \{0,1\}$.
 Let $C$ be a clone on $B$.
 Then the following statements hold. \begin{enumerate}[label={\upshape(\roman*)}] \item $\closys{(\clProj{A},C)}$ is finite if and only if $C$ contains a near\hyp{}unanimity operation. \item $\closys{(\clProj{A},C)}$ is countably infinite if and only if $C$ contains a Mal'cev operation but no majority operation. \item $\closys{(\clProj{A},C)}$ has the cardinality of the continuum if and only if $C$ contains neither a near\hyp{}unanimity operation nor a Mal'cev operation. \end{enumerate} \end{theorem}